dariosky/afterdown/README.md

 Types
 -----

-Common settings can be reused by using types.
+Common settings can be reused using types.

-Types are a special kind of rules that can be inherited by real rules in a hierarchical way.
+Types are a special kind of rules, with a name, that can be inherited by real rules in a hierarchical way.

-For example, if you create many rules to move various kind of movie in different folders, and all the movies should have size > 500MB and file extensions in ("avi", "mkv"), you can simplify your configuration in this way:
+For example, if you create many rules to move various kind of movie in different folders, and all the movies must have size > 500MB and file extensions in ("avi", "mkv"), you can simplify your configuration in this way:

-	"rules": [{"target":"folder1", "match": "film1", "type":"film"}, {"target":"folder2", "match": "film2", "type":"film"}]
+	"rules": [{"target":"folder1", "match": "film1", "type":"film"},
+			  {"target":"folder2", "match": "film2", "type":"film"}]
 	"types": [{"name":"film", "size": ">500MB", "extensions":["avi", "mkv"]}]

 You can also have multiple inheritance by using the plural version "types" to specify an array of "types" name.